 Occasional anger is normal.
 The best short-term response if you feel you’re losing control is to remove yourself from the situation.
 If you get angry often, easily or quickly and it is causing stress for you and others, you need to find a way to stop before it leads to something you will regret.
 Treatment can include CBT, psychotherapy and anger management courses.
 See the Depression FAQs for more on treatments for stress, anger, anxiety and depression.

-NHS Choices offers a free guide to anger self help.
+The NHS website offers a free guide to anger self help.

 When you see your warning signs: